-But maybe even more important than those things is that we have a great community which does lots of new, cool things.
-One example is that we offer 'Tumbleweed' for our users.
-Tumbleweed is a software source you can enable, which updates your openSUSE with the latest stable versions of all your applications.
+But maybe even more important than that is that we have a great community which does lots of new, cool things.
+One example is that we offer 'Tumbleweed' version of our system for our users.
+Tumbleweed is a version of openSUSE with the latest stable updates of all of your applications.
 You won't need to hunt them down one by one on your own, nor do you have to wait 8 months for a big upgrade!
 You smoothly 'roll' towards the latest openSUSE version and by the time we do a new release, our Tumbleweed users are using it already!

 Another unique feature of the openSUSE community is that we collaborate a lot with other Linux distributions.
-Our software building infrastructure, for example, can also easily build Ubuntu, Fedora and Mandriva packages!
-This is of course very nice for developers, especially because it is easy to use via a web interface.
-But it is also awesome for our users as they can get a lot of software there!
+Our software building infrastructure, for example, can also easily build Ubuntu and Fedora packages!
+This is of course very nice for developers, especially because it is easy to use via a web interface, but it is also awesome for our users as they can get a lot of software!

-So it is Free and Open and a great product.
-If you want, I can tell you more about it!
+So it is Free and Open - a great product.

 Key Points: - Large, well supported distro.
 Learning curve, but customizable; community projects, apps, Tumbleweed, collaboration, OBS

-A pitch to someone who is active in Free Software and knows quite a bit about Linux distributions and development, who possibly works on a Free Software project or has done so:
+A pitch to someone who is active in Free Software and knows quite a bit about Linux distributions and development, who possibly works on a Free Software project or has done so before:

 As you probably know, openSUSE is the second largest Linux distribution.
-We have a 8 month release schedule, which gives us a tad more time to stabilize things.
-But thanks to the Open Build Service, where we have about 120.000 packages being build by almost 30.000 people, we have a huge selection of up-to-date software.
-And thanks to Tumbleweed, a rolling-release repository, you don't have to wait 6 or 8 months for a new release but you can smoothly roll towards the latest openSUSE, enjoying the newest Free Software has to offer all the time!
+We have an 8 month release schedule, which gives us a tad more time to stabilize things.
+Thanks to the Open Build Service, where we have about 120.000 packages being build by almost 30.000 people, we have a huge selection of up-to-date software.
+And thanks to Tumbleweed, a rolling-release version of our distro, you don't have to wait 6 or 8 months for a new release, but you can smoothly roll towards the latest openSUSE, enjoying the newest Free Software that openSUSE has to offer - all the time!
 Our distribution (both Tumbleweed and Leap versions) are tested by our automated, high-quality openQA system.